SQIAsignHD: SQIsignHD Adaptor Signature: Security Proof

 $\mathsf{Game_1}$.
-This game is analogous to the game $\mathsf{Game_0}$.
-The only difference is that if a valid signature $\mathsf{\Sigma}^{\ast}$, forged by the adversary $\mathcal{A}$, is the same as the output of adaptation of the pre-signature into a signature with the help of the corresponding witness, then the game aborts.
+This game is analogous to $\mathsf{Game_0}$, with the only difference being that if the valid signature $\mathsf{\Sigma}^{\ast}$, forged by the adversary $\mathcal{A}$, matches the result of adapting the pre-signature into a signature using the corresponding witness $w$, then the game aborts.